 I used to use naptime as my prayer time; uninterrupted and no distractions.
 But then I felt the Lord deal with me about how my kids need to see me praying, they need to hear me praying, they need to know, they need to learn, they need to do.
 If this is what they mimic, I’d be 100% okay with that.

 What better way to learn about Christ than to delve into His word.
 When your children see you reading, studying, journaling, with/in your Bible consistently, they will notice.
 One of the easiest ways to spark my kid’s interest is to sit down and involved in something.

 We bought our children Bible’s as soon as they were born.
 You know, the little tiny ones that come in pink, white or blue.
 But at the age of 5, Johannah started asking for her own Bible.
 It’s been one of the best purchases yet.
-When we read our Bible’s in the afternoon, she does too, and she never forgets to bring it to church.
+When we read our Bibles in the afternoon, she does too, and she never forgets to bring hers to church.

 There has been scientific evidence that smiling at someone brings joy.
 Let your kids see you be joyful.
 Let them know the joy of the Lord, the peace that we find in Him.
 Make it a necessary part of your day to find something to smile about.
 Smiles are contagious.

 I don’t necessarily mean a profession, but let them see you hard at work cooking supper.
-Let them see you doing laundry, cleaning, being a homemaker and taking pride in the work of your own hands.
-Show them how fresh laundry smells, clean sheets makes you feel good, and cooking yummy food is fun!
+Let them see you doing laundry, cleaning, being a homemaker, and taking pride in the work of your own hands.
+Show them how fresh laundry smells amazing, clean sheets make you feel good, and cooking yummy food is fun!